tangxianqiang/LightRefresh/README.md

     </com.blcodes.views.refresh.BounceLayout>
 </FrameLayout>
 ```
-3.add header or footer and set the Boolean value to make the view not bounce:
+3.add header or footer and set the Boolean value to make the view not bounce(if you need):
 ```
-bounceLayout.setDisallowBounce(true);
+//bounceLayout.setDisallowBounce(true);//disallow the BounceLayout bounce!!!!
 FrameLayout rootView = findViewById(R.id.fl_root);
 bounceLayout.setHeaderView(new DefaultHeader(this),rootView);//if HeaderView is null,it just bounce.
 bounceLayout.setFooterView(new DefaultFooter(this),rootView);